 The Capstone Experience (3 credit hours) is designed to integrate, synthesize, and apply knowledge as developed through a student's academic program.
-Students are eligible to begin their capstone after completing five semesters of university coursework.
+Students are eligible to complete their capstone during their last 3 semesters of university coursework.
 There are five options for completion of the capstone requirement:

 SPHU 4540 Senior Seminar Capstone The seminar involves discussion and reflection on issues related to the practice of public health as well as a survey of job opportunities and includes professional development.
 The goal is to facilitate individual growth and career development through a series of guest lecture presentations, reflection essays, and the development of a professional public health portfolio.
 BSPH seniors can register themselves for this option.

 SPHU 4550 Capstone Independent Study Working one-on-one with a faculty member, the student will complete a high-level research paper.
 Students should seek out a sponsoring faculty mentor and speak to the program manager to register for credit.

 SPHU 4580 International Capstone The BSPH program offers Summer International Capstones, or the student can do a semester-long study abroad program that includes a Capstone.
 Tulane's Office of Study Abroad Abroad works with international programs that provide academic research or internship projects that can count as a public health Capstone.
 To complete this type of Capstone, the experience needs to be approved by the department program manager or faculty.
 Upon returning, students present their work at the BSPH program’s International Scholar Symposium and are graded by faculty before credit is given.
 Tulane-taught summer international capstones include The Health Systems of China and Public Health Threats in Suriname.